sunziping2016/zhihu-search-engine/README.md

 * `mystack`: stack adaptor similar to `std::stack`
 * `mypair`: simple pair similar to `std::pair`

-And I am going to implement the following things:

-Every container has its corresponding iterator.
+Every container has its corresponding iterator as well as const iterator.
 And everything is compatible with STL.
 However, due to the low version of teaching assistant's c++ compiling environment, I'm afraid that I couldn't use C++ 11 or any version later.

-Well, finally I'll use these to implement a html parser providing some interface similar to `BeautifulSoap` and a quite simple word separation algorithm.
+Well, finally I've used these to implement a html parser providing some interface similar to `BeautifulSoap` and a quite simple word separation algorithm.

 ## Second Part - Create Inverted Index for Web Search